pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 :class: tip

 There are different shell applications that you and your package contributors might use.
-* zsh is the shell that comes with most Mac OS computer
+* zsh is the shell that comes by default on newer Mac OS computers
 * Windows users may use a tool such as git bash

 Some shells don't support unquoted brackets (`[tests]`) which is why we add